N-Nieto/Inner_Speech_Dataset/README.md

 # Inner Speech Dataset

-# Important! on 30 July 2021 several corrupted files were fixed in the repository.
+# Important! on 30 July 2021 several corrupted files were fixed in the data repository.

 In the following repository all codes for reproduce and use the Inner speech Dataset are presented.